 7. Get Enough Sleep

 In a world that idolizes intense productivity and doing “all the things,” it’s tempting to sacrifice sleep.
-But doing so can upset the circadian clock of mast cells, which regulates the severity of allergy symptoms throughout the day.
+But doing so can upset the circadian clock of mast cells.
+Yes, you read that right, mast cells do indeed have a circadian rhythm – meaning your mast cells are more reactive during certain times of the day and less reactive during others.

 8. Reduce Stress

-Similar to what I discussed in the “Eat a Low-Histamine Diet” section, I recommend that patients keep a daily journal of any emotions, events, or activities that triggered their symptoms.
-And remember, the devil is in the details.
-If you suspect that you are suffering from MCAS, it’s crucial that you provide your physician with a detailed list of triggers and symptoms.
+Because triggers for MCAS can be wide-ranging and unique to each individual, it can be helpful to keep a daily journal of any emotions, events, or activities that triggers your symptoms.
+And remember, the devil is in the details – if you suspect that you are suffering from MCAS, it’s crucial that you create a detailed list of triggers and symptoms to create an effective strategy to minimize your symptoms.

 Stress is a major problem for most of us, and many of us don’t have a healthy way of managing it.
 But it doesn’t have to be difficult, expensive, or time-consuming.
-For my tips on how to reduce stress, check out my article, Be Happier & Less Anxious with 7 Minutes a Day.
+If you need some help finding ways to manage and reduce stress, check out my article, Be Happier & Less Anxious with 7 Minutes a Day.

 9. Low-Dose Naltrexone – The Surprising New Comer